 - Tinnitus – ringing in the ears

 Symptoms may last a couple of minutes or as long as a few hours and may be intermittent.
 People with visual vertigo often find certain places to be a trigger for their vertigo, such as a supermarket with a large variety of items and repetitive aisles.
-This is referred to as “supermarket syndrome.”
+“Supermarket syndrome” is another term for it.
 Another trigger can be walking by a river with motion on one side of the person but not the other.

-Virtual reality allows doctors to control what type of environment they create for the vertigo patient.
+Virtual reality allows doctors to control what type of environment they create for the patient.
 This may be able to help them discover their triggers and then use this as rehab.
 Vertigo is often the result of damage to the vestibular system – the system that controls special orientation and balance.
-Virtual reality as a help to vertigo patients is an area still being developed.
-However, there is a natural, side effect free way to care for vertigo that has been helping many.
+Virtual reality as help to vertigo patients is an area still being developed.
+However, there is a natural, side effect free way to care for the false sense of movement that has been helping many.

 Vertigo and Upper Cervical Chiropractic